joshpanebianco-io/quiz-forge/README.md

 ## ✨ Features

-- 📤 Upload custom quizzes in JSON format.
+- 📤 Upload JSON files to generate quizzes.
+- 🤖 Enter prompt to generate quizzes with AI
 - 📚 View a list of all uploaded quizzes.
 - 📝 Take quizzes with a multiple-choice interface.
 - ✅ Get immediate scoring feedback upon completion.